St. Louis Attorneys Defending Gun Charges

 A firearms charge is a serious offense.
 If you have been charged with a gun crime in addition to another crime, the consequences can be severe and may result in significant prison time.
-At Sindel Noble, our St. Louis defense lawyers provide experienced help defending against these charges.
+At Richard H. Sindel, Inc., our St. Louis gun crime lawyers provide experienced help defending against these charges.
 It is important to protect your rights and retain legal counsel who can handle your case aggressively and effectively.

-We Can Defend Against All Types Of Firearms Charges
+We Can Defend Against All Types of Gun Charges

 Gun charges can encompass a wide range of activities.
 Our Missouri criminal defense attorneys have handled numerous firearms cases, including those involving:

 - Possession of a firearm by a convicted felon

 - Unlawful discharge of a firearm

 - Drug possession or trafficking while carrying a weapon

 - Using a gun in the commission of another crime

 - Possession of stolen firearms